-Although most of these points are relevant to any tech stack (or should be translatable), the tech-stack in question and the one we most commonly use is:
+Although most of these points are relevant to any tech stack (or should be translatable), the tech stack we most commonly use is:

 NodeJS